 SD-WAN, SDP, ZTNA… Are They Really That Different?

-Confused by ‘buzz-word bingo’ in today’s WAN networking products?
+The Similarities between Different Networking Solutions Confused by the ‘buzz-word bingo’ in today’s WAN networking products?
 You should be.
-Every vendor from basic VPN to advanced global CDNs are rebranding across a variety of networking categories.
-The real secret is – when these solutions become more product than promises,there is not much difference between any of them.
-Whether they are called SD-WAN,
+Every vendor from basic VPN to advanced global CDNs is rebranding across a variety of networking categories.
+The real secret is – when these solutions become more product than promises, there is not much difference between

 Zero Trust and the Software-Defined Perimeter